-Apart from the nonzero Drude part of $\sigma_{xx}$ and $\alpha_{xx}$, everything else has a quadratic-in-$B$ dependence, which is expected on account of the Onsager-Casimir reciprocity relation, $\sigma_{ij} (\mathbf{B})= \sigma_{ji} (-\mathbf{B})$ \cite{onsager1, onsager2, onsager3}.
-Stated more explicitly, when the system is subjected to homogeneous external fields, in the absence of any other scale in the problem, the Onsager-Casimir reciprocity relation forbids any term to be linear-in-$B$.
-This holds unless the change of sign of $\mathbf B $ is compensated by a change of sign in another parameter in the system, for example, a tilt in the spectrum \cite{ips-rahul-jpcm} or the emergence of an axis pseudomagnetic field \cite{ips_rahul_ph_strain}.
-Hence, our conclusion here is that, all the $B$-dependent parts of the conductivity tensor arise as $B_x^2$ or $B_x\, B_y$, elucidating the fact that they are all sinusoidal functions of $(2\theta)$.
+Apart from the nonzero Drude part of $\sigma_{xx}$, everything else has a quadratic-in-$B$ dependence, which is expected on account of the Onsager-Casimir reciprocity relation, $\sigma_{ij} (\mathbf{B})= \sigma_{ji} (-\mathbf{B})$ \cite{onsager1, onsager2, onsager3}.
+Stated more explicitly, when the system is subjected to homogeneous external fields, in the absence of any other scale in the problem, the Onsager-Casimir reciprocity relation forbids any term from being linear-in-$B$.
+This holds unless the change of sign of $\mathbf B $ is compensated by a change of sign in another parameter in the system, for example, a tilt in the spectrum \cite{ips-rahul-jpcm} or the emergence of an axial pseudomagnetic field \cite{ips_rahul_ph_strain}.
+Hence, our conclusion here is that all the $B$-dependent parts of the conductivity tensor arise as $B_x^2$ or $B_x\, B_y$, elucidating the fact that they are all sinusoidal functions of $(2\theta)$.
 Consequently, the resulting curves have a $\pi$-periodic dependence on $\theta$.
-In light of the Mott relation and the Wiedemann-Franz law [cf. Eqs.~\eqref{eqmott} and \eqref{eqwf}], needless to say that the behaviour of the components of $\alpha $ and $\ell$ should follow suit.
+Fig.~\ref{figsig2} illustrates the variations of the longitudinal components with respect to $\theta$, which is provided mainly to compare the magnitude of the response for the three values of $J$, plugging in some typical parameter values.
+We find that the magnitude increases with increasing $J$.
+In light of the Mott relations and the Wiedemann-Franz law [cf. Eqs.~\eqref{eqmott} and \eqref{eqwf}], it is obvious that the behaviour of the components of $\alpha $ and $\ell$ should follow suit.